JelleZijlstra/taxonomy/docs/name.md

     "juvenile".
   - _Organ_: A preserved part of the specimen, such as "skin", "skull", or "tooth".
     There may be (and often are) multiple _Organ_ tags.
-The tag has fields for detail (such as tooth position) and condition of the specimen.
+The tag has fields for detail (such as tooth position) and comments about the specimen.
+See below for more detail on how _Organ_ tags work.
   - _Altitude_: Altitude, in meters or feet, at which the type specimen was collected.
   - _Coordinates_: Geographical coordinates (latitude and longitude) at which the type specimen was collected.